godotengine/godot-docs/about/faq.rst

 great way to start your troubleshooting.

 As for new languages, support is possible via third parties using the GDNative / NativeScript / PluginScript facilities.
-(See question about plugins below.)
+(See the question about plugins below.)
 Work is currently underway, for example, on unofficial bindings for Godot to `Python <https://github.com/touilleMan/godot-python>`_ and `Nim <https://github.com/pragmagic/godot-nim>`_.